api3dao/oev-docs/docs/dapis/misc/infura-key/index.md

 ---
 title: Create an Infura key
-sidebarHeader: Guides
-sidebarSubHeader:
-pageHeader: Guides → Miscellaneous
+pageHeader: dAPIs → Miscellaneous
-path: /oev/misc/infura-key/index.html
 outline: deep
-tags:
 ---

 <PageHeader/>

-# {{$frontmatter.title}}
+# Create an Infura key

 Some of the guides require a blockchain provider URL to interact with the Sepolia testnet.
 When a URL is needed for a guide, you will be referred to this